 Solomon did evil in the sight of the Lord, and did not fully follow the Lord, as did his father David.

-Even though David had at least 8 wives and ten concubines, David fully followed the Lord.
+Besides the women God gave David from Saul, David had at least 8 wives and ten concubines.
+And it is said, David fully followed the Lord.

 Some today may think that concubinage in the Bible was a form of an immoral sexual relationship similar to having a personal mistress.
 Webster's Third New International Dictionary gives this kind of a definition for "concubine" as one possible meaning.